christophergandrud/macropru/README.md

 # macropru
-Research examining the political economy of macro-prudential regulatory decisions
+Research examining the political economy of macro-prudential regulatory decisions.

+Jeff Chwieroth and Christopher Gandrud